matthaeusheer/matthaeusheer.github.io/README.md

 # Some of my projects

 ## Radiological Treatment Planning System
-My implementation of a 2D treatment planning system including all major components such as radiological depth calculation, dose distribution calculations and fluence map optimization using constrained Gradient Descent optimization.
+An implementation of a 2D treatment planning system including all major components such as radiological depth calculation, dose distribution calculations and fluence map optimization using constrained Gradient Descent optimization.